14th November 2019

 At the end of a too-long, extremely dry summer, rural women from the drought-prone district of Beed, Maharashtra, finally return home, after six months of seasonal employment in sugar cane plantations.
 Encountering them allows me to reflect on experiences of

-Learning to care as a feminist
+learning to care as a feminist

 Elona Hoover, a PhD candidate at the University of Brighton and a fellow traveller, was recently invited to share a feminist perspective in Open Democracy’s Transformations series on care.
 The blog is entitled ‘Learning to care as a feminist.
 In a